lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 1. MACD line crosses over the zero line.
 2. MACD line crosses over the Signal line, used only when the MACD line is above the zero line.

-The first rule is used for the 1st trade or when we exited because of a bear market where the MACD line crossed under the zero line.
+The first rule is used after we exit because of a bear market where the MACD line crossed under the zero line.

-The second rule is used when we exited due to a stop loss triggering and the MACD line is still above the zero line.
+The second rule is used after we exited due to a stop loss while the MACD line is still above the zero line.
-This can happen when there are sudden big drops, but then the market recovers again before crossing under the zero line.
+This can happen when there are big drops but the market recovers before crossing under the zero line.

 The benefit of the MACD-based strategy over the SMA-based strategy is that eventually the MACD line always crosses the MACD Signal line, even if they stay above the zero line.
 Prices do not always go up, at some point they will stabilise and the MACD line converges with the Signal line, leading to a crossover.

+This allows us to use stop losses and protect ourselves.

 ## Tricks and tweaks

-The strategy also incorporates a few tweaks and tricks that become possible due to the fact we use different symbols for signal and execution, and to further optimize our entries and exits to avoid false positives.
+The strategy also incorporates a few tweaks and tricks that become possible due to the fact we use different symbols for signal and execution, further optimizing our entries and exits to avoid false positives.

-As we will see later, this same strategy can be used with other company stocks as well, like META, or AVGO (Broadcom), or SMT (Scottish Mortgage Trust).
+As we will see later in the [backtesting section](#backtesting), this same strategy can be used with company stocks as well, like AVGO (Broadcom) or SMT (Scottish Mortgage Trust).
-The main requirement is that these stocks are very highly correlated with the signal symbol, in this case Nasdaq 100 (which is configurable too).
+The main requirement is that **these stocks are very highly correlated with the signal symbol**, in this case Nasdaq 100 (which is configurable too).

 I won't go into details for these tweaks but just to give a glimpse:
 - Relative strength.
 When entering a position the target symbol (QQQ3, AVGO) has to be trending upwards faster than the signal symbol (QQQ).
 - Rising or Falling.
 When entering or exiting a position the target symbol must be in the appropriate trend as well for N consecutive weeks.
 For example, enter only once there are 2 rising bars.
 - Buffer around the exit level to avoid false exits and whipsaws (sudden move down, then immediately up).
-- Avoid more whipsaws.
-If you entered and exited in the past N weeks, make sure this new ENTER is %-above the previous ENTER price.
+- For the MACD Signal line calculation I use a 5-period EMA instead of 9-period EMA.
+Falls into the overfitting category, I admit, but it does give a slight edge to some trades recovering faster from dip drawdowns, without any drawback.
+You can use the 9-period EMA, though, and the overall results will be similar.
 - ... few more.

 All of the above are configurable and optional.